muratovm/blog/content/blog/guides/ai/prompting.md

 In this example, the model is given a specific role to play, which helps give contextual information for the kind of information the user is looking for.
 By specifying that the model should act as a senior software developer, the model is more likely to generate a response that was produced by a senior developer, rather than a beginner or intermediate one.
 This behavior is not guaranteed, but it helps build a foundation for the rest of the prompt.

 #### 2. Context
-Some problems which are more difficult than the example above require additional context.
-If you ask the model to pick the best gardening tool, you likely won't get satisfying answer.
+Some problems which are more difficult than the example above, require additional context.
+If you ask the model to pick the best gardening tool, you likely won't get a satisfying answer.
 What does best mean?
 In what context?
 Some things are better than others in different contexts.
 A rake is better in autumn while a shovel is better in spring.
 There are countless ways to approach even what seems like a simple question.

 >[!Example]
 >Suggest the best gardening tool for repotting